Beatles Stories: Premieres

 Beatles Stories was chosen as an Official Selection at the 2011 European Independent Film Festival—considered the Sundance of Europe—and had its world premiere in Paris, France, on April 3, 2011.
 It was an Official Selection at The 2011 Newport Beach International Film Festival, where it made its North American premiere on April 29, 2011.
 It made its East Coast premiere at The Gold Coast International Film Festival on June 2, 2011.

 It was also an official selection at The 2011 Las Vegas Film Festival, Santa Fe Independent Film Festival, Bend Film Festival, Kansas International Film Festival and the 2012 Fargo Film Festival.

 In June 2012, it was screened in London, Manchester and Liverpool.

 DVD release

 The DVD of the documentary as well as a bonus disc containing an additional 25 interviews was released on June 6, 2012.
 The DVD also contains a director's commentary track and a featurette with Norman "Hurricane" Smith, the engineer who worked on many of the Beatles' songs.

 Criticism

-Beatles Stories made news when it was revealed by John Lennon's former personal assistant—one of the over 50 interviewees in the movie—that, by the time of his death, Lennon would have voted for Ronald Reagan in the 1980 elections and, that by the end of his life, he was embarrassed by the naivete of his song "Imagine".
+Beatles Stories made news when it was claimed by John Lennon's former personal assistant—one of the over 50 interviewees in the movie—that, by the time of his death, Lennon would have voted for Ronald Reagan in the 1980 elections and, that he was embarrassed by the naivete of his song "Imagine".